From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Results

-Interestingly, \gls{mc} and \gls{mc}$_{rnd}$ perform on par with each other.
-We compared the two formulations on small (1B and 2.8B) and large (6.9B and 7B) models, and found that in case of small models \gls{mc}$_{rnd}$ performs better than \gls{mc} ($P_{macro}$: +0.06, $P_{micro}$: +0.10, Spearman: +0.52), while in case of large models \gls{mc} performs better than \gls{mc}$_{rnd}$ ($P_{macro}$: +0.02, $P_{micro}$: +0.003, Spearman: 0.07).
-Our conjecture is that better quality models tend to do minor mistakes when answering questions, such as a correct reasoning when answering a GSM8K question but introducing a calculation error, thus they need smart distractors, while less capable models tend to output answers unrelated to the question, e.g., completely wrong GSM8K reasoning sequence, thus can be misled by random answer options more easily. \gls{ll} performs poorly on average, which is in line with the findings of \citet{schaeffer2024why}, who found that it is important to consider the probablilites of a few negative answer options when predicting scaling behavior of LLMs.
-In addition, our results show that considering negative options in the form of the \gls{mc} task formulation is also important for monitoring the generative performance of a given model, although \gls{nlg} tasks do not rely on negative options.
-The only exception is GSM8K where \gls{ll} outperforms \gls{mc}.
-This is likely attributable to the chain-of-thought reasoning steps in the output which makes the log-likelihood calculation more reliable.
+Although \gls{ll} performs on par with \gls{mc} and \gls{mc}$_{rnd}$, the correlation values are slightly lower on average, especially on TriviaQA, SQuAD and HumanEval.
+On the contrary \gls{ll} performs slightly better on GSM8K.
+These results are in line with the findings of \citet{schaeffer2024why}, who found that it is important to consider the probabilities of a few negative answer options when predicting scaling behavior of LLMs.
+In addition, our results show that considering negative options in the form of the \gls{mc} task formulation is beneficial also for monitoring the generative performance of a given model.
+Although the effort of creating smart and random distractors for the \gls{mc} formulations is minimal, one can sacrifice a slight performance for the simplicity of \gls{ll} which only needs the correct answer options.
+The better performance of \gls{ll} on GSM8K is likely attributable to the \gls{CoT} reasoning steps in the outputs which makes the log-likelihood calculation more reliable.
 As discussed in section~\ref{sec:ablation}, when we omit the reasoning steps from the scored output the performance drops significantly.
-Additionally, as clearly visible on Figure~\ref{fig:corr_gen_vs_mc}, GSM8K \gls{mc} seems easy for the models, rapidly improving early on and slowing down at later stages, not reflecting the sudden performance increase that is seen in the other task options.
 This could indicate the need for more difficult distractor options.
-Furthermore, there is a negative correlation between \gls{nlg} and \gls{ll} in the case of TriviaQA, which is caused by decreasing log-likelihood values over time, which needs further investigations.
-Nevertheless, it shows the fragility of the \gls{ll} formulation.